Intern resume...is that even a thing?

-The biggest and most underrated source of relevant keywords is the Job Description, and it's surprising how often it is excluded from the entire resume writing process.
-You MUST NOT send in your resume without consulting the Job Description once, to check if the skills which the recruiter is looking for has been catered to or not.
+The biggest and most underrated source of relevant keywords is the Job Description, and it's surprising how often it is excluded from the entire internship resume writing process.
+You MUST NOT send in your internship resume without consulting the Job Description once, to check if the skills which the recruiter is looking for have been catered to or not.

-In order to gain better clarity on how the skills that you have incorporated can help you get shortlisted, you can check out this great resource.
-It analyzes the Job Description against which you made you resume and gives you an ATS (Applicant Tracking System) score, along with instructions on how you can optimize your resume further.
+To gain better clarity on how the skills that you have incorporated can help you get shortlisted, you can check out this great resource.
+It analyzes the Job Description against which you made your internship resume and gives you an ATS (Applicant Tracking System) score, along with instructions on how you can optimize your college internship resume further.

 Additional Sections in your Resume for College

-Many college students/freshers struggle to reach the end of page for their resume.
-They'd rather incorporate junk points and add unnecessary fluff just so they can stretch the resume to 1 complete page and get a false sense of accomplishment.
+Many college students/freshers struggle to reach the end of the page for their internship resume.
+They'd rather incorporate junk points and add unnecessary fluff just so they can stretch the internship resume to 1 complete page and get a false sense of accomplishment.

 But in the macro picture, that strategy often backfires.